As students near completion of the Bachelor of Science in Computer Science and Software Engineering, they must enroll in a 10-credit capstone course.

 Back to top

 I found an internship!
-Now what?!
+Now what?

 Once a student has found an internship, they need to choose a faculty advisor.
 Suggestions for choosing a faculty advisor include someone whose research interests coincide with the project, or someone with whom the student can work comfortably.
-After discussing the project with the faculty advisor, the student must fill out the Cooperative Education Contract.
+After discussing the project with the faculty advisor, the student must fill out the Capstone Contract.
 Contracts should be completed as thoroughly as possible and have all salient information attached when turned in to the faculty advisor.
-The faculty advisor must review and sign the contract before the cooperative education sponsor signs.
+The faculty advisor must review and sign the contract before the Capstone sponsor signs.
 The completed/signed form must be turned into the CSS program office one week before the quarter begins.
 Once the completed contract has been received and approved by the CSS Internship Coordinator, the student will be given an entry code to enroll in CSS 497 (see Contract Deadlines).
 Students are expected to maintain contact with their faculty advisor throughout the course of the internship to discuss project status, academic work required, lessons learned, academic models addressed, and other issues associated with the completion of the internship.
 Most faculty require students to prepare a report for evaluation and grading by faculty advisor at the end of every quarter.

 Back to top